How to Model Intuitive Eating for Kids

 Jump to:

-Kids are naturally intuitive eaters—they’re born knowing when they’re hungry and when they’re full.
-But when foods are labeled as “good” or “bad,” it can lead to guilt around eating and disrupt this natural connection to internal body cues.
+Kids are often born with a natural ability to respond to hunger and fullness (though temperament, neurodivergence, medical needs, and feeding experiences can shape how this shows up).
+When foods are labeled as "good" or "bad," it can lead to guilt around eating and disrupt this natural connection to internal body cues.

 What You Can Do: